 MY LIFE WOULD NEVER BE THE SAME AGAIN

 It didn’t take long until I realized that I was in way over my head.
-There was absolutely no support, and I had to learn every thing from end of season consolidation to white ticket markups on my own.
+There was absolutely no support, and I had to learn everything from the end of season consolidation to white ticket markups on my own.

 The worst part of it all was when I started to see my mental health rapidly decline.